Putting the Horse Before the Cart:A Generator-Evaluator Framework for Question Generation from Text: Introduction

-\begin{itemize} \item A comprehensive, end-to-end \textbf{generator-evaluator framework} naturally suited for automated question generation.
-Whereas earlier approaches employ some mechanism for generating the question, intertwined with an evaluation mechanism, we show that these approaches can benefit from a much clearer separation of the generator of the question from its evaluator. \item A {\em generator} founded on the \textbf{semantics} and \textbf{structure} of the question by (a) identifying target/pivotal answers (Pointer Network), (b) recognizing contextually important keywords in the answer (copy mechanism), and (c) avoiding redundancy (repeated words) in the question (coverage mechanism). \item An {\em evaluator} that (a) directly optimizes for conformity to the \textbf{structure} of ground-truth sequences (BLEU, GLEU, etc.), and (b) matches against appropriate questions from a set of ground-truth questions (Decomposable Attention). \item Novel reward functions that ensure that the generated question is relevant to the text and conforms to the encoded answer. \end{itemize} When evaluated on the benchmark SQuAD dataset~\cite{rajpurkar-EtAl:2016:EMNLP2016}, our system considerably outperforms state-of-the-art question generation models~\cite{du2017learning,kumarpakdd2018,song2018leveraging} in automatic and human evaluation.
+\paragraph{Contributions} We summarize our main contributions as follows: \begin{itemize} \item A comprehensive, end-to-end \textbf{generator-evaluator framework} naturally suited for automated question generation.
+Whereas earlier approaches employ some mechanism (the horse) for generating the question, intertwined with an evaluation mechanism (the cart), we show that these approaches can benefit from a much clearer separation of the generator of the question from its evaluator. \item A {\em generator} founded on the \textbf{semantics} and \textbf{structure} of the question by (a) identifying target/pivotal answers (Pointer Network), (b) recognizing contextually important keywords in the answer (copy mechanism), and (c) avoiding redundancy (repeated words) in the question (coverage mechanism). \item An {\em evaluator} that (a) directly optimizes for conformity to the \textbf{structure} of ground-truth sequences (BLEU, GLEU, etc.), and (b) matches against appropriate questions from a set of ground-truth questions (Decomposable Attention). \item Novel reward functions that ensure that the generated question is relevant to the text and conforms to the encoded answer. \end{itemize} When evaluated on the benchmark SQuAD dataset~\cite{rajpurkar-EtAl:2016:EMNLP2016}, our system considerably outperforms state-of-the-art question generation models~\cite{du2017learning,kumarpakdd2018,song2018leveraging} in automatic and human evaluation.